Nikolai Krogius: Grandmaster

 Krogius scored his most impressive triumph with clear first at the Chigorin Memorial in Sochi 1964 on 11/15.
 This earned him the Grandmaster title later that year.
-At Kiev 1964–65 for URS-ch32, he scored 10.5/19 for a tied 8th–9th place; Korchnoi won again.
+At Kyiv 1964–65 for URS-ch32, he scored 10.5/19 for a tied 8th–9th place; Korchnoi won again.
 Krogius was fifth at Sochi 1965 with 8.5/15; the winners were Boris Spassky and Wolfgang Unzicker.
 He was selected for the USSR team for Hamburg 1965, the European Team Championships, where he played on board nine, scored 4.5/8 (+2 =5 -1), won the gold medal on his board, and was part of the gold-medal winning team.
-He was 4th at Budapest 1965 with 10/15, as Lev Polugaevsky, Laszlo Szabo, and Mark Taimanov shared first place.
+He was 4th at Budapest 1965 with 10/15, as Lev Polugaevsky, László Szabó, and Mark Taimanov shared first place.

 In URS-ch34 at Tbilisi 1966, Krogius scored 11/20 for 8th place, as Leonid Stein won.

 A sure sign of favour in high circles was his first trip to Western Europe for an individual tournament, Le Havre 1966, which celebrated the 900th anniversary of the voyage which led to the Norman Conquest of England.
 Since the Soviet Chess Federation controlled all foreign invitations, opportunities outside the Soviet bloc were highly sought, and many players with better results, such as Ratmir Kholmov, never received one during their prime years.
 Krogius performed well with a shared 2nd–3rd place on 7/11; the winner was Bent Larsen.

 Krogius scored 10/15 at Sochi 1966 for a shared 3rd–4th place, as Korchnoi won.
 He made one of his top career results with a shared 1st–5th place at Sochi 1967 on 10/15; the other co-winners were Boris Spassky, Alexander Zaitsev, Leonid Shamkovich, and Vladimir Simagin.
 At Sarajevo 1967, Krogius scored 9.5/15 for a shared 3rd–4th place; the winners were Anatoly Lein and Dragoljub Ciric.

 Krogius scored his career peak rating around this time.
 Chessmetrics.com ranks him at 2686 in September 1967, good for #18 in the world, and he ranked 17th in the world from January to March 1968.
 Sochi 1964 was a 2703 performance, as was Sochi 1966.
-Krogius shared 2nd–3rd places at Polanica Zdroj 1969 with 9.5/15; Laszlo Barczay won.
+Krogius shared 2nd–3rd places at Polanica-Zdrój 1969 with 9.5/15; László Bárczay won.
 Krogius won at Varna 1969 ahead of Vlastimil Hort.